alisanaeikia/alisanaeikia.github.io/projects.md

 •“Causal Explanation of/in History”, Class assignment Paper, under supervision of Dr.Mesbahian,2019, It is In Farsi but its Abstract is translated [in here](../../assets/projects/causation.pdf).

-•	“The Relation between Inspiration and Art in Plato”, Class assignment Paper, under supervision of Dr.Beheshti, 2019, It is In Farsi but its Abstract is translated [in here](../../assets/files/cv.pdf).
+•	“The Relation between Inspiration and Art in Plato”, Class assignment Paper, under supervision of Dr.Beheshti, 2019, you can see the whole paper in Farsi [in here](../../assets/projects/The Relation between Inspiration and Art in Plato.pdf), Later I will upload a translation of its abstract in English.

 •	“What is “Doing Philosophy”?”, Class assignment Paper, under supervision of Dr.Mesbahian, 2019, It is In Farsi but its Abstract is translated [in here](../../assets/projects/doing phlosophy.pdf).

 •	“Correspondence Theory of Truth: Russel vs. Austin”, Class assignment Paper, under supervision of Dr.Mousavian, 2019,in English, You can Find the Whole paper [in here](../../assets/projects/Correspondence Theory of Truth Russel vs. Austin - Ali Sanaeikia.pdf).

-•	“The Raltion of Phantasia to Perception and Thought in Aristotle’s De Anima”, Class assignment Paper, under supervision of Dr.Beheshti,2018, It is In Farsi but its Abstract is translated [in here](../../assets/files/cv.pdf).
+•	“The Raltion of Phantasia to Perception and Thought in Aristotle’s De Anima”, Class assignment Paper, under supervision of Dr.Beheshti,2018,  you can see the whole paper in Farsi [in here](../../assets/projects/The Relation of Phantasia to Perception and Thought in Aristotle’s De Anima.pdf), Later I will upload a translation of its abstract in English.

 •	“Copy Principle in Hume's Philosophy of Mind”, Class assignment Paper, under supervision of Dr.Tabatabaee, 2018, in English, You can Find the Whole paper [in here](../../assets/projects/Copy Principle in Hume's Philosophy of Mind - Ali Sanaeikia.pdf).